Nanolx/NanoDroid/README.md

 * `ver [version] [date]` change project version
 * `bump` increment Magisk module version by 1

-the `build-package` script does not update the following applications:
+the `build-package` script does not download/update the following applications:

 * microG GmsCore (reason: re-signed to support (in-)app-purchases with Play Store)
 * Play Store (reason: re-signed and modified to support (in-)app-purchases with microG GmsCore)